brylianrst/Brilian-Portofolio/Part3 Final Project.md

 ## Brilian Pracoyo Adi (badi@andrew.cmu.edu)

 I already created a new Github page within my existing repository for this final project part 3.
 I also put navigation that takes the reader between other parts of the final project and back to the main portfolio.
 And finally, documented my progress of the project here in the new markdown file and includes relevant sections (wireframes and storyboards, user research and interviews, etc.)

 # The final data story

-Include any other information you've used that helped you narrow the focus (e.g. insights from your interviews, personas, etc.).
+in this page, I have Included any other information i used that helped me for building the story, data, and narrow the focus (e.g. insights from your interviews, personas, etc.)
-Note any specific adjustments you made to your final project to make it work for your audience.
-Include any other information that helps round out your data story.

 ## A final data story / report on Shorthand (or similar platform you proposed in Part I).